Funerals

-"Jesus said, 'I am the resurrection.
-Anyone who believes in me, even though he dies, will live, and whoever lives and believes in me will never die.'"
+“Jesus said, ‘I am the resurrection.
+Anyone who believes in me, even though he dies, will live, and whoever lives and believes in me will never die.’”
+John 11: 25

-The normal form for a Catholic funeral is a Requiem Mass.
-If this would not be appropriate, Catholic funeral services can also be celebrated at the crematorium or funeral parlour.
+If this would not be appropriate, Catholic funeral services can also be celebrated at the Crematorium or Funeral Parlour by the Parish Deacon.

 Readings